Hydriuk/LightningStrikes/README.md

   - `[-damage | -d]` (*Flag*): **Optional**.
 If you add this flag in the command, the lightning strike will deal damage.
   - `[-random | -r ]` (*Flag*): **Optional**.
 If you set this flag, the lightning strikes will have random positions.
   - `[-circle | -c]` (*Flag*): **Optional**.
 If you set this flag, the lightning strikes will be randomly spawned inside the given radius instead of at its bounds.

-Can destroy structures with amzing lightinig effect can kill players
+  - `[-ground | -g]` (*Flag*): **Optional**. if you set this flag, the lightning strikes will be spawned at ground level instead of at the highest structure point.

 ## Notes

 <font color="ff1021">**Warning**</font>

 > If you send too many lightning strikes at once, players will kicked.
-> This can happen at 4000+ lightning strikes with a millisecond delay or with 1000+ lightning strikes with no delay for example
+> This can happen at 4000+ lightning strikes with a millisecond delay or with 1000+ lightning strikes with no delay for example.
+> These values depend on your server, it could happen at different values.

 If you send enough lightning strikes with the `-damage` flag, you can kill players and destroy structures, barricades and resources.